nomicflux/servant-opaleye-blog/README.md

                            restrict -< userEmail user .== pgString email returnA -< user
 ```

-If you are unfamiliar with Arrow syntax, this will look a little wonky, but hopefully you can follow the basic logic: get all the `User`s from the above query, restrict them by only pulling the ones with the email we want, and return those.
+If you are unfamiliar with Arrow syntax, this will look a little wonky, but you can follow the basic logic: get all the `User`s from the above query, restrict them by the email we want, and return the combination from those steps.
 Notice that we can place one query smack-dab in another with no concerns about composability.

 And that is it.

 ## Step 5: Create the BlogPost Model

-Let's follow the breakdown we had above:
+Let's follow the breakdown we had above at the end of Step 3:

 ### Step 5.1: Create Polymorphic Type